jbcodeforce/flink-studies/docs/coding/flink-sql.md

 ### Joins

-When doing a join, Flink needs to materialize both the right qnd left of the join tables fully in state, which can cost a lot of memory, because if a row in the left-hand table (LHT) is updated, the operator needs to emit an updated match for all matching rows in the right-hand table (RHT).
+When doing a join, Flink needs to materialize both the right and left of the join tables fully in state, which can cost a lot of memory, because if a row in the left-hand table (LHT), also named the **probe side**, is updated, the operator needs to emit an updated match for all matching rows in the right-hand table (RHT) or **build side**.
 The cardinality of right side will be mostly bounded at a given point of time, but the left side may vary a lot.
 A join emit matching row to downstream processing.

 Here are important tutorials: